IDMNYU/IdeationPrototyping_A_SP23_LadyK/schedule.md

     <td valign="top">
         <ul> Read <br>
             <li> Show Your Work </li>
-            <li> Read (at least 10) Letters From Previous Cohorts (found in Slack).
-Write a brief reflection and post to your process website under "reflections".</li>
         </ul>
     <ul> Do: <br>
     <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput (if scheduled)</li> </a> <li> Post your <a href = "SketchBook_wk3.md">sketchbook</a> work to your Process site under Sketchbook</li>